 Phoenicia was the older sister of Serket.
 She became a powerful woman in Port Jaffa.

 Phoenician city-states: By the mid-14th century BC, the Phoenician city-states were considered “favored cities” by the Egyptians.
 Tyre, Sidon, Beirut, and Byblos were regarded as the most important.
 The Phoenicians had considerable autonomy, and their cities were reasonably well-developed and prosperous.
 Byblos was the leading city; it was a center for bronze-making and the primary terminus of precious goods such as tin and lapis lazuli from as far east as Afghanistan.
 Sidon and Tyre also commanded interest among Egyptian officials, beginning a pattern of rivalry that would span the next millennium.
+(Wikipedia entry)

-(Wikipedia entry), , and eventually became the advisor to Baalat.
+Polydore was an Oceanid who came early to Kemet (Egypt), returned later as Portmaster of Jaffa in Canaan, and eventually became the advisor to Baalat.
 She was the last Oceanid other than Pilot Rhodos.

-is the equivalent of as opposed to a ‘quarter moon’ which is a phase of the moon.
+Quartermoon is the equivalent of one week as opposed to a ‘quarter moon’ which is a phase of the moon.

 Rocky was the original disciple of Horus who became the consort to Phoenicia in Port Jaffa.

-Shahar
+Rusalem was a small town in the Sinai outlands whose gods were Shalem and Shahar.

 Shalem was the god of sunset.
 His twin sister and consort was Shahar, the god of sunrise.
 Shalem is the root word of Shalom, “Peace.”
-IGM,

-Canaanite gods headed by El and his consort Asherah – also Anat, virgin goddess of war and strife, mate to Ba’al Hadad

-In this narrative Ba’al Hadad = Zeus or Ba’al Zeus=Hadad or God Zeus = Ba’al Hadad or Ba’al = Zeus

-Disciples of Horus were the ardent followers of Horus who formed in each camp along the trade route from Kemet to the Sinai.

 Set biy 70 is considered a Living God in South Memphis, married to Nephthys, and presumed father of Anubis, uncle of Horus.
 He eventually goes to Urfa to become consort to Asherah and High-Priest of the church of Urfa.
 He dies, resurrects, and tells Horus the nature of death.
+Aka Charon aka Ell Set aka El aka Yahweh.

-AElEl aka Yahweh.the wife and love interest of
+Serket was the wife and love interest of Horus.

-Serket, Consort to Horus the elder and younger.
-She could cure scorpion stings (Deathstalker scopian).
+Serket was a Canaanite god.
+She was consort to Horus the elder and younger.
+She could cure scorpion stings.
 She had no temples but many priests, she became associated with Nephthys and Isis.

 Shekel was a measurement of weight.
 When referring to coinage, one shekel equals three Denarius.
 A typical laborer's wage was one Denarii which is roughly eight shekels a month.